Donita Sparks

-Donita Sparks (born April 8, 1963) is an American singer, guitarist, and songwriter most notable for being the co-founder of the band L7.
+Donita Sparks (born April 8, 1963) is an American singer, guitarist, and songwriter most notable for being the co-founder and lead singer of the band L7.
 Sparks also initiated, performed, and released original material with her solo project, the band Donita Sparks and the Stellar Moments.

 Early life

 Sparks was born on April 8, 1963, in the Hyde Park neighborhood of Chicago, Illinois.
 One of several sisters, Sparks was raised in Oak Lawn, in a family that regularly participated in political actions.
 Sparks credits her father for cultivating her sense of rhythm at an early age and her mother with instilling an awareness of equal rights.
 During high school, Sparks used her older sister's ID to get into clubs, including Club 950 Lucky Number and Neo.
 Following her graduation from high school in 1981, she attended classes at the Community Film Workshop of Chicago.
 Sparks worked for a year as a foot messenger for a photo lab, delivering photos in downtown Chicago, prior to moving to Los Angeles at the age of 19.